 The visual and performing arts are an integral part of a comprehensive curriculum and are essential for learning in the 21st century.

 Tulare City School District’s visual art program is designed to introduce students to the elements and principles of design, to solve visual problems, and communicate visually.
 The program is sequentially developed, well-articulated, and age-appropriate that purposefully builds a full range of language, literacy, and other content area skills.
 Additionally, the visual art program is aligned with the Visual and Performing Arts Content Standards for California.
 Through a variety of art concepts and projects students are taught: line, shape, form, texture, space, color, value, balance pattern, repetition, and unity.
 Students gain experience with different art mediums: paint, pastels, colored pencils, and more to create both 2D and 3D art.
 Students are introduced to artists and learn that they are individually capable of creating unique works of art.
-All third and fifth-grade elementary classrooms will receive art lessons once a month.
+All third and fifth-grade elementary classrooms will receive art lessons throughout the school year.